Homothetic Killing horizons in generic Vaidya spacetimes: HKV in Rotating Vaidya spacetimes

 This equation has solutions at

 which will be real given $ \mu \leq 1/16$.
-Equation (\ref{CKH1}) denotes the location of the conformal Killing horizon.
-Also, for the choice of CKV in equation (\ref{CKV_KV_2}), the position of the conformal Killing horizon is the same as given in equation (\ref{CKH1}).
+Equation (\ref{CKH1}) denotes the location of the CKH.
+Also, for the choice of CKV in equation (\ref{CKV_KV_2}), the position of the CKH is the same as given in equation (\ref{CKH1}).